You may need to apply for a permit for your research if you intend to transfer certain technologies and information outside Australia.

-The Defence Trade Control Act 2012 (DTCA) and recent Amendment Bill (2015) regulates items identified as defence and dual-use goods, software and technologies when they are supplied, brokered or published.
+The Defence Trade Control Act 2012 (DTCA) and Amendment Bill (2015) regulates items identified as defence and dual-use goods, software and technologies when they are supplied, brokered or published.

 It is important to become familiar with Australia's defence related legislation as criminal penalties apply to individuals who transfer controlled items out of Australia without a permit.
 This information is particularly relevant if you are collaborating with others outside Australia for your research.